 Enable new innovations, accelerate research, and facilitate collaboration between public institutions and private enterprise.
 That was Georgia Tech’s vision for Technology Square, or “Tech Square.”

 But it was not going to be easy.
-Georgia Tech had to acquire land, create funding strategies, and execute on its plans for the development.
+Georgia Tech had to acquire land, create funding strategies, and execute its plans for the development.

 To make Tech Square a reality, the university needed to quickly address – and surmount – an array of complex challenges.
 Georgia Tech required board-level leadership from an experienced developer and problem-solver.
 That’s where TUFF came in.